 U.S. Tax Court

-Eric has been selected by his peers for inclusion in The Best Lawyers in America© 2017 for Employee Benefits (ERISA) Law in Rochester, NY.
-He has been listed in Best Lawyers since 2012, and was its 2014 Rochester “Lawyer of the Year” in Litigation – ERISA.
+Eric was selected by his peers for inclusion in The Best Lawyers in America© 2018 in the field of Employee Benefits (ERISA) Law.
+Eric has been listed in Best Lawyers since 2012, and was its 2014 Rochester “Lawyer of the Year” in Litigation – ERISA.

 Eric was selected to the Upstate New York Super Lawyers list in 2008, 2009 and 2011-2015.
 His primary area of practice is employment benefits law.